Blue Goat Cyber logoBlue Goat CyberSMMedical Device Cybersecurity

 1. Secure Authentication and Pairing

-Implement robust pairing protocols, ensuring secure device connections.
+Implement pairing protocols, ensuring secure device connections.
 Consider using advanced pairing methods like Secure Simple Pairing (SSP), which offers protection against unauthorized access and MITM attacks.

 2. Strong Encryption